 - UVA Dine will have a limited dining schedule during Winter Break and J-Term.
 For more information and location schedules, please see their online hours of operation.

-- Satellite mailroom locations will be closed during Winter Break and J-Term (December 18, 2021 to January 14, 2022).
-Please be sure to pick up any mail and packages that you will need before the satellite mailroom locations close on Friday, December 17.
+- Be sure to pick up any mail and packages that you will need before the mailrooms close on Friday, December 16.

 Bus Service and Transportation